-The total amount of funding that is available under this notice is \$170,000.
-The minimum amount for any grant is \$500 and the maximum amount is \$15,000 and requires an equal cost share.
-However, when more than one qualifying community or nontransient noncommunity PWS applies under the same grant request, the cap amount will be increased by as much as \$15,000 for each additional PWS up to a maximum grant amount of \$45,000 if three or more PWSs apply jointly.
+The total amount of funding that is available under this notice is \$410,000.
+The minimum amount for any grant is \$1,000 and the maximum amount is \$15,000.
+However, when more than one qualifying community or nontransient noncommunity PWSs apply under the same grant request, the cap amount will be increased by as much as \$15,000 for each additional PWS up to a maximum grant amount of \$45,000.
 Joint applications must identify which applicant will serve as fiscal agent and include a letter of support from the other PWS(s).

 This is a reimbursement grant.
 The PWS will be reimbursed once the project work item activities and the grant reporting requirements have been successfully met and MDH is satisfied that the project has been completed according to the terms of the grant agreement.
-See "Allocation of the grant award" and "Grantee reporting requirements" sections below for more information.
+See Allocation of the grant award and reporting sections below for more information.